 Medicare Part A and Medicare Part B are known as Original Medicare.
 Medicare Supplement plans in Idaho only work with Original Medicare.

 The best Medicare Supplement plan in Idaho is different for each individual.
-Here’s how the top five compare.
+Here’s how the top 3 compare.

 - Higher premiums for extensive coverage